 Availability : 15

-General information on Japanese Fursultiamine tablets 25 mg for vitamin B1 deficiency (fursultiamine hydrochloride, vitamin B1)
+General information on Japanese Fursultiamine ALINAMIN-F tablets 25 mg for vitamin B1 deficiency (fursultiamine hydrochloride, vitamin B1)

 Package details: 100 tablets